Shreejan100/Dental-Clinic-Management-System/README.md

 ## IMPORTANT CHECKLIST BEFORE CLONING
 ##  CREATE A FOLDER NAME project IN htdocs FOLDER
 ## INSIDE project FOLDER CREATE A SUB FOLDER NAME shreejandcms
-1. Clone this repository to your xampp/htdocs/project/shreejandcms/{clone here}/      folder
+1. Clone this repository to your (xampp/htdocs/project/shreejandcms/{clone here})      folder
 2. Import the database schema from `database/dcms_db.sql`
 3. Configure database connection in `config/database.php` (Only if needed, In normal circumstance its not necessary)
 4. Access the application through your web browser at http://localhost/project/shreejandcms/dcms/